Sharifs have made preparations to launch character assassination drive: Imran - The Statesman

 Former Pakistan Prime Minister Imran Khan claimed that his opponents have hired companies which are “preparing material” for his character assassination.

-His remarks also come as PTI-linked social media accounts have warned supporters of the dangers of “deepfake”, videos which use a form of artificial intelligence called deep learning to create life-like but fake videos of people reporting Dawn news.
+His remarks also come as PTI-linked social media accounts have warned supporters of the dangers of “deepfake”, videos which use a form of artificial intelligence called deep learning to create life-like but fake videos of people, reports Dawn news.

 “I had to face mafias, the biggest of which is the Sharif mafia… They always attack on a personal level because are indulging in corruption for the past 35 years.
 When someone (points out) their corruption, they attack a person’s character,” Khan said.